TechnicalTierra/TechnicalTierra/README.md

 - 👀 I’m interested in ... (front and backend) web devolopment and cybersecurity
 - 🌱 I’m currently learning ...
 HTML emails
 - 💞️ I’m looking to collaborate on ... web dev projects
-- 📫 How to reach me ... message me on twitter
+- 📫 How to reach me ... message me on LinkedIn

 <!---
 TechnicalTierra/TechnicalTierra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.